Prajjwal-Rimal/Git-GitHub/README.md

 --------
 cd -> change directory <br>
 1. cd (name of the folder)

-ls -la or la -> list everything in the directory including hidden folders
+2. cd ../foldername (to change the directory to the parent folder or other folders) ls -la or la -> list everything in the directory including hidden folders

 clone -> bring a repository to the local machine from the GitHub <br>